 Turning down a promotion at work

 When openings appear at the higher levels of an organisation, it often makes sense to promote from within.
 After all, there are bound to be plenty of ambitious employees eyeing up that vacant spot.
 Even when a new job comes with a new title, benefits and opportunities for advancement, there are still plenty of reasons why an employee might not jump at the chance to be promoted.
 As their manager, have you considered why your employee might be turning down a promotion?

-So why is it that turning down a promotion at work seems to be a growing trend for some industries both here in the UK and around the globe?
+So why is it that turning down a promotion at work seems to be a growing trend for some industries?

 Some employees are highly invested in specific roles

-Promotions can often mean huge changes to an employee's workplace experience and work-life balance, but not always for the better.
-An increase in administrative responsibilities might, for example, pull them away from the hands-on work they have a passion for, for example.
+Promotions can often mean huge changes to an employee's workplace experience and work-life balance.
+And not always for the better.
+An increase in management responsibilities might pull them from the hands-on work they love.

-Getting promoted to a management position tends to come with a broadening of responsibility that can force new managers to deprioritise their most meaningful work.
-It's worth considering how moving an employee away from a role they find very rewarding might impact employee engagement in both the short and long-term.
+Promotion to management usually comes with a broadening of responsibilities that can force managers out of their most meaningful work.
+It's worth considering how moving an employee away from a role they find very rewarding might impact engagement more broadly.

-Declining a promotion might clash with other commitments and goals
+Declining a promotion because it clashes with other commitments and goals

 Sometimes, an employee's out-of-work obligations just don't make it feasible to accept.
-While it's important for career paths to be made accessible for people in different circumstances, these things can still play a major role in whether someone accepts.
+While it's important for career paths to be made accessible, these things still play a role in whether someone accepts.